Expo 86: Entertainment and notable visitors

+Many of the concerts were hosted by Red Robinson, Vancouver DJ.
+These concerts were held at the Open air Expo Theatre.

 The "Festival of Independent Recording Artists", a concert series promoting local bands, was cancelled on the first night after a performance by Slow devolved into a riot.
 Other artists who had been scheduled to appear in that series included Art Bergmann.